MicrosoftDocs/dataexplorer-docs/data-explorer/kqlmagic.md

 ---
 title: Use a Jupyter Notebook to analyze data in Azure Data Explorer
-description: This topic shows you how to analyze data in Azure Data Explorer using a Jupyter Notebook and the kqlmagic extension. ms.reviewer: maraheja ms.topic: how-to ms.date: 05/08/2023
+description: This article shows you how to analyze data in Azure Data Explorer using a Jupyter Notebook and the kqlmagic extension. ms.reviewer: maraheja ms.topic: how-to ms.date: 05/08/2023